Alluxio/alluxio/docs/en/core-services/Caching.md

 To enforce the assumption that tiers are configured from fastest to slowest, Alluxio now moves blocks around tiers based on block annotation policies.

-Below configuration is honoured by each individual tier management task:
+Below configuration is honored by each individual tier management task:
 - `alluxio.worker.management.task.thread.count`: How many threads to use for management tasks.
 (Default: `CPU core count`)
 - `alluxio.worker.management.block.transfer.concurrency.limit`: How many block transfers can execute concurrently.
 (Default:`CPU core count`/ 2)